 Insurance Cover Provided by Metropolia

-Metropolia University of Applied Sciences has three types of insurance for its students
+Metropolia University of Applied Sciences has four types of insurances for its students

 - a statutory student accident insurance for all currently enrolled students studying for a degree at Metropolia (required by Finnish law)